ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](rose_level_neg.gif)](rose_level_neg.gif)

+![\[IM Graph\]](gp_level_thres.gif)

-![\[IM Graph\]](gp_level_thres.gif) Or by setting them to the same value, you can effectively call all the color values in the image to be thresholded.
+Or by setting them to the same value, you can effectively call for all the color values in the image to be thresholded.
 Using "`-level`" to threshold an image is exactly the same as if you used a [Threshold Operator](../quantize/#threshold) with that value.
-The mapping graph shown right, shows the results of a "`-level 50%,50%`" operation, and its effect on a grayscale gradient.
+The mapping graph here shows the results of a "`-level 50%,50%`" operation, and its effect on a grayscale gradient.

 ~~~
 convert  rose:  -level 50%,50%  rose_level_thres.gif